 Suggestions on coding conventions for F# implementation code.

 F# is often seen as a functional language, but in reality is a multi-paradigm language; the OO, functional and imperative paradigms are all well supported.
-That is, F# is a function-oriented language—many of the defaults are set up to encourage functional programming, but programming in the other paradigms is effective and efficient, and a combination is often best of all.
+That is, F# is a functional-oriented language—many of the defaults are set up to encourage functional programming, but programming in the other paradigms is effective and efficient, and a combination is often best of all.
 It is a common misconception that the functional and object-oriented programming methodologies are competing.
-In fact, they are rather orthogonal and largely complementary, generally with functional programming playing a stronger role “in the small” (e.g. at the implementation level of functions/method and the code contained therein) and OO playing a bigger role “in the large” (e.g. at the structural level of classes, interfaces, and namespaces, and the organization of APIs for frameworks).
+In fact, they are generally orthogonal and largely complementary.
+Often, functional programming playing a stronger role “in the small” (e.g. at the implementation level of functions/method and the code contained therein) and OO playing a bigger role “in the large” (e.g. at the structural level of classes, interfaces, and namespaces, and the organization of APIs for frameworks).

-Regardless of the methodology, the library designer faces a number of practical and prosaic issues when trying to craft an API that is most easily usable by developers.
+Regardless of the methodology, the component and library designer faces a number of practical and prosaic issues when trying to craft an API that is most easily usable by developers.
 One of the strengths of the .NET platform is its unified programming model that is independent of the programming language being used.
-The API consistency throughout both the .NET Framework and other .NET libraries is the result of conscious application of the .NET Library Design Guidelines, published online by Microsoft and as a book (“Framework Design Guidelines: Conventions, Idioms, and Patterns for Reusable .NET Libraries” by Krzysztof Cwalina and Brad Abrams) by Addison-Wesley.
+The consistency throughout both the .NET Framework and other .NET libraries is the result of conscientious application of the .NET Library Design Guidelines, published online by Microsoft and as a book (“Framework Design Guidelines: Conventions, Idioms, and Patterns for Reusable .NET Libraries” by Krzysztof Cwalina and Brad Abrams) by Addison-Wesley.
 These guidelines steer library designers towards creating a consistent set of APIs which enables components to be both easily authored in, and seamlessly consumed by, a variety of .NET languages.

-F# is a .NET programming language and thus the general guidelines and conventions for .NET programming apply to F#.
+As a .NET programming language, the general guidelines and conventions for .NET component programming and library design apply to F#.
 Nevertheless F# has a number of unique features, as well as some of its own conventions and idioms, which make it worthwhile to provide prescriptive advice specific to using F#.
-Even if you are writing small F# scripts, it is useful to be familiar with these design guidelines, as today’s scripts and tiny projects often evolve into tomorrow’s reusable library components.
+Even if you are writing small F# scripts, it can be useful to be familiar with these design guidelines, as today’s scripts and tiny projects often evolve into tomorrow’s reusable library components.

 The .NET Library Design Guidelines are described in terms of conventions and guidelines for the use of the following constructs in public framework libraries: